martinfrances107/rust_d3_delaunay/README.md

 API finalization.
 There maybe optimization in the area of generics.

-We need a profile taget based on the stippling example.
+We need a profile target based on the stippling example.
 To profile and identify bottlenecks.

 ## Unimplemented generators

-Functions that use the generator crate are now availble only when the "generator" feature is enabled.
+Functions that use the generator crate are now available only when the "generator" feature is enabled.

 The following functions are under going rapid development.